Master DMARC Fundamentals for Email Security

 Next Steps

 Ready to protect your domain with DMARC?
-Here's what you should do next:
+Follow this systematic approach:

-3. Implement SPF and DKIM - Ensure proper authentication is in place for all legitimate email sources
+2. Prerequisites - Implement SPF and DKIM for all legitimate email sources

 For comprehensive resources, visit DMARC.org, the official website of the DMARC specification.
 This website is a great resource for learning about DMARC and how to implement it, and is an initiative of the Trusted Domain Project.